oracle-devrel/cool.devo.build/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+classes:
+    - landing
+    - dark-theme
 ---
+# Welcome to DevO.Build!

+This will be the publishing platform for Oracle DevRel projects.